Hami-Nepal/HamiNepalFinal-API/README.md

 ## Hami Nepal Organization Profile

 Hami Nepal has been connecting hundreds of volunteers to local communities all overthe world since its first initiation in 2015.
 The emergency response program and the post-earthquake rehabilitation programs were the initial programs successfully carried out by Hami Nepal.This is a Group Volunteer Organization initiated by the youth with a vision to create sustainable in the local communities through community development.
-The “I to We” movement initiated by Hami Nepal is based on uniting to aid the people in need.
+The “I to We” movement initiated by Hami Nepal is based on uniting to aid the people in need .

 ![Screenshot (13)](https://user-images.githubusercontent.com/61246422/141255667-9e43987f-c5dd-4c64-bf04-defff629dfe3.png)